ait-aecid/kyoushi-environment/README.md

 {"level": "info", "message": "Created state machine", "run": "e5a66416-8fbf-4773-b4f4-3173b1b6b4ff", "seed": 672088864, "timestamp": 1646296446.5048175}
 ```

-The `run_all.sh` script that configured all servers also launched the data exfiltration attack, which is assumed to be already ongoing from the beginning of the simulation and stops at some point in time.
+The `run_all.sh` script that configured all servers also launched the data exfiltration attack, which is assumed to be already ongoing from the beginning of the simulation and stops at some point in time (in case that it is not starting, make sure that the endtime is set to a future date).
 Check out the logs of this attack case to ensure that the exfiltration script is actually transferring the data.
 The logs should appear similar to the following sample:

 ```bash
 root@attacker-0:~# tail /var/log/dnsteal.log